SonicTheHedgeHog64/Fast64-Gart/README.md

 Example image:
 ![image](https://github.com/user-attachments/assets/7df8d560-8bb0-4850-b9c1-05ba70a58ba8)

-You'll have to Add that geo_mario_set_player_colors GEO_ASM bone in blender so you only have to export the model and not edit anything.
+You'll have to Add that geo_mario_set_player_colors GEO_ASM bone in blender so you only have to export the model and not edit anything; The Mario.blend in this repository already has that bone set up for you.